The MAGIST Academic Experience

 The UCLA Master of Applied Geospatial Information Systems and Technologies (MAGIST) prepares students to solve advanced problems using GIS and spatial data science.

-MAGIST students will complete a curriculum consisting of:
+MAGIST students will complete a curriculum consisting of 36 credit hours:

 Pacing and Flexibility